Automated Packaging Systems Technician

 - Demonstrate safe practices and techniques

-- Install power transmission components, fluid power components, and
+- Install power transmission components, fluid power components and automation components

-- Maintain power transmission components, fluid power components, and
+- Maintain power transmission components, fluid power components and automation components

-- Troubleshoot power transmission components, fluid power components, and
+- Troubleshoot power transmission components, fluid power components and automation components

 - Electrically connect automation and communication components

 - Troubleshoot automated control systems